How do I Read a Summary of Benefits and Coverage?

 Tips for Making the Most of Your SBC

-- ✅ Check your plan year vs. calendar year – Deductibles reset at the start of your plan year.
+- ✅ Check plan year vs. calendar year – Deductibles reset based on plan, not the calendar.

-- ✅ Confirm your provider network – Even if your doctor is in-network, labs or imaging centers might not be.
+- ✅ Confirm provider network – Your doctor might be in-network, but labs or imaging centers might not.

-- ✅ Understand “deductible does not apply” – Know when you pay immediately vs. after the deductible.
+- ✅ Understand “deductible does not apply” – Know which costs you pay upfront.

-- ✅ Use the glossary – Underlined terms in your SBC are defined; don’t skip them.
+- ✅ Use the glossary – Seriously, don’t skip it.

 Also Read: What are the Top Health Insurance Options in Texas?